Blessed Frédéric Ozanam

 In 1846, Frédéric, Amelie, and their daughter Marie went to Italy; there he hoped to restore his poor health.
 They returned the next year.
 The revolution of 1848 left many Parisians in need of the services of the Saint Vincent de Paul conferences.
 The unemployed numbered 275,000.
 The government asked Frédéric and his coworkers to supervise the government aid to the poor.
 Vincentians throughout Europe came to the aid of Paris.

 Frédéric was beatified in 1997.
-Since Frédéric wrote an excellent book entitled Franciscan Poets of the Thirteenth Century and since his sense of the dignity of each poor person was so close to the thinking of Saint Francis, it seemed appropriate to include him among Franciscan “greats.”
+Since Frédéric wrote an excellent book entitled Franciscan Poets of the Thirteenth Century, and since his sense of the dignity of each poor person was so close to the thinking of Saint Francis, it seemed appropriate to include him among Franciscan “greats.”
+His Liturgical Feast Day is September 9.

 Frédéric Ozanam always respected the poor while offering whatever service he could.
 Each man, woman, and child was too precious to live in poverty.
 Serving the poor taught Frédéric something about God that he could not have learned elsewhere.